A Contact Topological Glossary for Non-Equilibrium Thermodynamics: Classification of thermodynamic processes

 We introduce several types of non-equilibrium processes.
 They differ by their duration - slow (quasi-static), fast, and ultrafast (instantaneous), and by their ``spread" in the thermodynamic phase space - local and global.

 {\sc I. Slow (quasi-static) processes.} They are caused by a slow change of some parameters of the system.
 The change is so slow that, at each moment in time, the system is in equilibrium.
 We adopt Assumption \ref{assum-red}, meaning that the decrement of the free energy due to the change of the reduced intensive variables is non-negative.
-In particular, when the temperature and the entropy are the only reduced variables, we assume that the temperature is non-decreasing.
+In particular, when the temperature and the entropy are the only reduced variables, we assume that the temperature is non-decreasing and, if the temperature is not constant, that the entropy is gauged by an additive constant to be positive.
 Thus, the slow processes are given by {\it non-negative} families (or paths) of Legendrian (equilibrium) submanifolds.
 Mathematically, this means that we have an initial Legendrian submanifold $\Lambda \subset \mathcal{T}$ and a map

 such that for each $t$, the image of $\Gamma(\cdot, t)$ is a Legendrian submanifold -- such a map $\Gamma$ is called a (parameterized) Legendrian isotopy, see Section~\ref{sec:slow} below.
 In the geometric language, this means that the map $\Gamma$ describing this process is defined on the direct product of the whole equilibrium Legendrian submanifold $\Lambda$ -- and not only of its part -- with the time interval.
 We assume that each individual path $t\mapsto \Gamma(x,t)$ (for a fixed $x$) is non-negative, that is, a thermodynamic path satisfying (\ref{25feb1110}).
 Such a Legendrian isotopy is called non-negative, see Section~\ref{sec:slow} below.
 A thermodynamic path $t\mapsto \Gamma(x,t)$ appearing in a slow (quasi-static) process $\Gamma$ will be called a {\it slow thermodynamic path}.